Add To Favorites

-Work in small groups to design possible covers.
+Students work in small groups to design possible covers.
 As a class, discuss the merits of each cover and choose the final design.
 Prepare the cover for the book.
 Punch holes in each page.
 Bind your book with raffia, ribbon, or other materials.

-If possible, prepare the recipes to share with classmates, either at home or school.
+If possible, students prepare the recipes to share with classmates, either at home or school.
 Invite family members and the principal to share your delicious recipes.
 Why not contribute the book to your school library?

 Add To Favorites